cuspime/cuspime.github.io/_posts/2199-01-01-future-post.md

 ---
-title: 'Future Blog Post'
+title: 'How to make a Sankey Diagram on Tableau'
-date: 2199-01-01
+date: 2021-04-04
-permalink: /posts/2012/08/blog-post-4/
+permalink: /Tableau-Sankey-Diagram
 tags:
+  - Tableau
+  - Sankey
+  - Chart
-  - cool posts
+  - Diagram
-  - category1
+  - Data analysis
-  - category2
+  - Flux
 ---

-This post will show up by default.
-To disable scheduling of future posts, edit `config.yml` and set `future: false`.
+Right, so here we are